 Adult Formation opportunities are described below.
 The Adult Formation Planning Team meets quarterly to plan some of these, including Sunday Adult Forums and special opportunities for formation and education, such as our Lenten Covenant Groups, weeknight discussion series, the monthly “St. Michael’s Book Club,” and occasional Saturday morning workshops.
-For further information about The Adult Formation Planning Team click here.
+For further information about The Adult Formation Planning Team, click here.

 Sunday Adult Forums

-Presentations on various topics – often in the form of a multi-week series – are offered on Sunday mornings from 10:10 to 10:55 am, year-round.
+Presentations on various topics – often in the form of a multi-week series – are offered on Sunday mornings from 10:10 to 11:10 am, year-round.
 Topics range from reports of mission trips to Nicaragua and pilgrimages to various sacred places in the world, to exploration of issues of health and wholeness, the Millennium Development Goals, Scripture, and Church history.

 The Catechumenate is both a personal and communal process of faith formation and practice that finds its roots in the early Church and focuses on spiritual development through the disciplines of faith: corporate worship, the study of Scripture, prayer, and living our Baptismal promises.
 Through the Catechumenate, adults on a spiritual quest are offered an apprenticeship in living the Christian faith, and those already baptized are aided in the deepening of their faith and commitment.
-For further information about The Catechumenate click here.
+For further information about The Catechumenate, click here.

 Centering Prayer, which is sometimes called contemplative prayer, is a method of silent prayer that prepares us to receive the gift of God’s presence.
 It consists of responding to the Spirit of Christ by consenting to God’s presence and action within us.
-For further information about Centering Prayer click here.
+For further information about Centering Prayer, click here.

 Cornerstone is a group dedicated to the study and practice of the Rule of Benedict, the founder of monasticism.
 The group typically approaches this study through prayer and discussion of selected works which address aspects of the Benedictine Rule.
-For further information about Cornerstone click here.
+For further information about Cornerstone, click here.